gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 <p></p>

 <li>Plugable USBC-E1000 added to the list of tested adapters</li>
 <li>CableCreation CD0004 added to the list of tested adapters</li>
+<p></p>

 **Update (18/01/2022)**
 <p></p>

-<li>Pre-built packages of the VIPs for ESXi 6.0, 5.5 and 5.1</li>
+Pre-built packages of the VIPs for ESXi 6.0, 5.5 and 5.1.<p></p>

-<p></p>
-<p>You shouldn't be using this package anymore, particularly if you want to use ESXi 7.x.
+You shouldn't be using this package anymore, particularly if you want to use ESXi 7.x.
 Have a look at the fling [USB Native Driver](https://flings.vmware.com/usb-network-native-driver-for-esxi/)
 </p>

 </div>